Tree Protection Bylaw Review

 As well, for trees removed on private land, this shouldn’t be just the decision of the land owner, as these trees affect their neighbors and their community.
 I would want to be consulted if a tree was being taken down at my neighbors place because I also breath that air and find enjoyment with the birds that visit.
 Greater public & community input should be required for all the trees that are being taken down.
 Greater transparency in the plans so community members are not blind sided.

-Sicily about 1 year ago
+Sicily over 1 year ago

 The existing bylaw appears pretty comprehensive, however, as Ms.Atkinson mentioned, some "slipping through the cracks" is evident.
 I suspect most damage is done during the construction of the new multi-family apartment blocks.
 The bylaw requires providing a map locating all trees proposed to be removed and a map identifying proposed replacement trees.
 Where those maps can be viewed by the public?
 Within what period of time?
 I would like to suggest posting such maps along the boards that announce proposed rezoning and announcing the new development.